WesleyAC/blog/_posts/2014-03-12-on-ui-of-programming-tools.markdown

 tags: [vim, linux, ui]
 hide: true
 ---
+Disclaimer: I no longer agree with the content of this post.
+It's hidden from the main page of my site, but so as not to break links, the content is here, unmodified.

 Recently, I've been thinking about UI.
 [Ina talk at Caltech](http://ee2.caltech.edu/centennial/video/19_mead/flash/19_mead.html), Carver Mead said:

 > Right now, today, we can't see the thing, **at all,** that's going to be the most important 100 years from now.